nsmith105/PREPHub/prephub-hardware/README.md

 ## PREPHub Raspberry Pi Setup for Pi that only connect to led strips
 1. Follow the directions to setup the Raspberry Pi [here](https://www.raspberrypi.org/help/quick-start-guide/2/)
 2. Update and Upgrade the Raspberry Pi
-   - 'sudo apt-get install update && sudo apt install upgrade -y'
+   - `sudo apt-get install update && sudo apt install upgrade -y`
 3. Clone the [PREPHub Repository]() onto the Raspberry PI
    - Our team created a PREPHub folder on the desktop then `cd PREPHub` and clone repository
 4. Ensure Python3-pip is installed